rezarahem/jupiter-core/README.md

       2. Initialize Git

-         If Git is not initialized, you’ll see an option to `Initialize Repository` Click it.
+         If Git is not initialized, you’ll see an option to `Initialize Repository`.
+Click it.\
          This will create a `.git` folder and initialize the repository.
 (We actually did this in the previous step, so you can skip this step.
 Still, it's good to know.)

       3. Sign in to GitHub